Icinga/icinga2/doc/9-icinga2-api.md

   -------------|-----------|--------------
-  type         | string    | **Required.** `Host` or `Service`. filter       | string    | **Optional.** Apply the action only to objects matching the [filter](9-icinga2-api.md#icinga2-api-filters). next\_check  | timestamp | **Optional.** The next check will be run at this timestamp.
-Defaults to `now`. force\_check | boolean   | **Optional.** Defaults to `false`.
-See blow for further information.

-If the `forced_check` flag is set the checks are performed regardless of what time it is (i.e. time period restrictions are ignored) and whether or not active checks are enabled on a host/service-specific or program-wide basis.
+  type         | string    | **Required.** `Host` or `Service`. filter       | string    | **Optional.** Apply the action only to objects matching the [filter](9-icinga2-api.md#icinga2-api-filters). next\_check  | timestamp | **Optional.** The next check will be run at this time.
+If omitted the current time is used. force\_check | boolean   | **Optional.** Defaults to `false`.
+If enabled the checks are executed regardless of time period restrictions and checks being disabled per object or on a global basis.

-Example:
+The example reschedules all services with the name "ping6" to immediately perform a check (`next_check` default), ignoring any time periods or whether active checks are allowed for the service (`force_check=true`).

-    $ curl -u root:icinga -k -X POST "https://localhost:5665/v1/actions/reschedule-check?type=Service&filter=service.name==%22ping6%22" -d \
+    $ curl -k -s -u root:icinga -X POST "https://localhost:5665/v1/actions/reschedule-check?type=Service&filter=service.name==%22ping6%22" \
-    "{\"force_check\":true}"

-    {"results":
-      [
+    -d '{ "force_check": true }' | python -m json.tool

     {
+        "results": [
+            {
+                "code": 200.0,
-          "code":200.0,"status":"Successfully rescheduled check for icinga!ping6."
+                "status": "Successfully rescheduled check for object 'localhost!ping6'."
             }
         ]
     }

-This will reschedule all services with the name "ping6" to perform a check now (`next_check` default), ignoring any time periods or whether active checks are allowed for the service (`force_check=true`).

 ### <a id="icinga2-api-actions-send-custom-notification"></a> send-custom-notification

+Send a custom notification for hosts and services.
+This notification type can be forced being sent to all users.

 Send a `POST` request to the URL endpoint `/v1/actions/send-custom-notification`.